 "Authorized" Request: This term is confusing.
 The intent seems to be to protect the consumer from a request that is made by an impostor, which is clearly an important concern, but the terminology suggests that the consumer needs some sort of authorization before a request can trigger the licensee's duty to respond.
 I think the term we're looking for here is "authenticated."
 Draft Model 674 had used the term "verifiable," but that adjective implies that whether the request is actually verified is at the licensee's discretion, while the purpose of this requirement is to protect the consumer, not to protect the licensee.
-If the request is submitted by some third party on the consumer's behalf, then there does need to be some sort of authorization, and we need to include that in the authentication process, but it is the representation, not the request, that needs to be authorized in those circumstances, either by the consumer or by applicable law.
+If the request is submitted by some third party on the consumer's behalf, then there does need to be some sort of authorization, not the request, that needs to be authorized in those circumstances, either by the consumer or by applicable law.